studentmediene/podkast.radiorevolt.no/README.md

     sudo adduser podcastfeedgen
     ```

-2. Follow the above instructions, maybe using a subdirectory in the new user's home directory .
+2. Follow the above instructions, installing it into /opt/podcast-feed-gen (just a recommendation) and with a different owner than `podcastfeedgen`.
+That way,
+   the script is unable to modify itself.

 3. Give the new user access to the data folder.